BornToBeRoot/NETworkManager/docs/Documentation/01_Application/12_AWSSessionManager.md

 ### File path

-Path to the PowerShell console where the AWS CLI is available and which should be embedded in the program.
+Path to the PowerShell console where the AWS CLI is available.

 **Type:** `String`